Project-MONAI/tutorials/auto3dseg/tasks/kits23/README.md

 ## Validation performance: NVIDIA DGX-1 (8x V100 32G)

 Training this KiTS 2023 example on on 8 GPU V100 32GB DGX machine, one can expect to get an average Dice of 0.87-0.88 (for fold 0).
-The higher end of the accuracy range is obtained if you set the ROI size to larger (e.g. roi_size: [336, 336, 336]), but this requires a large memory GPU device (such as A10 or A100).
+The higher end of the accuracy range is obtained if you set the ROI size to larger (e.g. roi_size: [336, 336, 336]), but this requires a large memory GPU device (such as Nvidia A100).
 Alternatively you can experiment with training longer, e.g. by setting num_epochs=1200.

 ## Differences with 1st place KiTS23 solution

-The example here is based on the 1st place KiTS23 solution [1], with the main differences being in [1] the training was done in 2 stages: first the approximate Kidney region was detected (by training a model to segment the foreground), second an ensemble of models were trained to segment the 3 KiTS subregions using the "Kidney subregion" cropped CTs.
+The tutorial here is to demonstrate how to use Auto3DSeg in general, with various examples for KiTS23 dataset.
+It is based on the 1st place KiTS23 solution [1], with the main differences being in [1] the training was done in 2 stages: first the approximate Kidney region was detected (by training a model to segment the foreground), second an ensemble of models were trained to segment the 3 KiTS subregions using the "Kidney subregion" cropped CTs.
 In this tutorial, we train to segment KiTS subregions directly on the full CT for simplicity (which gives a slightly lower average dice, ~1\%).
-Another difference is that in [1], the ensemble of several models were trained which included both segresnet and dints models, whereas in this tutorial we focus only on segresnet.
+Another difference is that in [1], the ensemble of several models were trained which included both Segresnet and DiNTS models, whereas in this tutorial we focus only on Segresnet.

 ## Data